Have Your Say

 East Sussex Local Offer Feedback

-Alternatively, you can take part in our survey.
-This provides a further opportunity to give feedback on both the things you like about the website and the areas you think could be improved.
-This can be accessed by clicking the link below:
+You can also take part in our survey.
+This survey provides a further opportunity to give feedback on both the things you like about the website and the areas you think could be improved:

 Glossary of East Sussex SEND Terms